 The program is offered in two tracks:

-Track 1: 3 years / 6 semesters / full-time, for applicants without architecture experience; or
+Track 1: 3 years / 6 semesters (plus optional summer workshops) / full-time, for applicants without prior architecture experience; or

-A rigorous, individualized evaluation of each incoming student, as well as a closely guided mentoring process throughout the curriculum, determines the minimum course requirements for each student needed to meet NAAB accreditation standards for a first professional degree.
+A rigorous, individualized evaluation of the previous education and experience of each incoming student, as well as a closely guided mentoring process throughout the curriculum, determines the minimum course requirements for each student needed to meet NAAB-accreditation standards for a first professional degree.